-A student may be nominated for the identification process by a parent, teacher, self, peers, assessment results, or previous GT identification in another district or state,
+A student may be nominated for the identification process by a parent, teacher, self, peers, assessment results, or previous Gifted Education identification in another district or state.

 2. Screening Process

 During second grade, all students are screened.
-An educational team consisting of the classroom teacher/s, counselor, GT specialist and building administrator will meet to initiate the GT screening process.
+An educational team consisting of the classroom teacher/s, counselor, Gifted Education specialist, and building administrator will meet to initiate the gifted screening process.

 3. Synthesis of Body of Evidence